2014 Distinguished Alumni Award Recipients

 Today, Behrens wears multiple hats at Southern Methodist University (SMU).
-He serves as the Assistant Vice President for Student Affairs, Dean of Residence Life and Student Housing, and Executive Director of the Hegi Family Career Development Center.
+He serves as the Assistant Vice President for Student Affairs, Dean of Residence Life and Student Housing, and Executive Director of the Hegi Family Career Development Services.

 The Princeton Review recently ranked his career center number seven of 367 university career centers nationwide, and it has been in the top 20 for five years running.
 Earlier this year, Behrens was awarded the President’s Outstanding Leadership Award.
 This prestigious award is presented to only one of 1,000 faculty and staff at SMU each year.

 Prior to joining SMU, Behrens served nine years with Siemens where he earned numerous awards.